BarclayII/xv6-Loongson3A/README.md

 OS first, introducing SMP after that, and I'm not considering having CC-NUMA implemented.
 Maybe I'll add CC-NUMA some day...
 Besides, I fail to start up the board in CC-NUMA mode, and I have no idea why it fails.

-CPU: Loongson 3A, MIPS64r2 instruction set, cache coherency maintained by hardware, no hazards, no cache aliasing, really great for a MIPS.
+CPU: Loongson 3A, MIPS64r2 instruction set, cache coherency maintained by hardware, no hazards, no cache aliasing for (slightly) larger pages, really great for a MIPS.

 BIOS: PMON2000, with caches and TLB initialization already done.